-Skai Jackson's Quotes About Why She Started Exposing Racists On Social Media Are Important
+Skai Jackson Got Real About Why She Started Exposing Racists On Social Media

 Protests aren't the only way celebrities are doing their part to fight racial injustice following the killing of George Floyd by police on May 25.
 While many have taken to the streets to rally together, Skai Jackson has used her social media platform to expose racist behavior on the internet.
 Skai Jackson's quotes about why she started exposing racists on Twitter are important.